 - fears related to specific situations (flying, riding an elevator, driving)

-- other (choking, loud noises, drowning)
+- other (fear of choking, loud noises, drowning)

 These categories encompass an infinite number of specific objects and situations.